tdeheurles/homecores/README.md

 FLANNELD_IFACE=192.168.1.5
 ```

-If the first 4 lines does not appear, flannel container should be downloading.
+If the first 4 lines don't appear, flannel container should be downloading.
 If the FLANNELD_IFACE=192.168.1.5 does not appear, there should be a problem with the configuration and the flannel will be local to that computer.

 Then, run an `ifconfig` to see the networks.